Ivenyang/cocos-docs/tutorial/parkour-game-with-javascript/chapter1/en.md

 	![debugview](res/debugview.png)

-3. Now you can do debugging thing like step out, step into, step over, continue executing etc.
+3. Now you can do debugging things like step out, step into, step over, continue executing etc.

 ## Summary
 In this tutorial, I have shown you the basic steps to configure cocos2d-html5 to work with WebStorm 7, including configuring syntax aware auto complete and debugging.
 The process is quite simple and straightforward.
-If you have any questions or suggestion of this tutorials, please let me know.
-I will appreciate your contribution.
+If you have any questions or suggestion of this tutorials, please let us know. we will appreciate your contribution.

 ## Where to go from here
 In the next tutorial, I will show you how to setup a new cocos2d-html5 project.
 And we will walk through the built-in tests and sample games of cocos2d-html5.